Kollur Mookambika Temple: Mythology

-The present deity in form of a devi was established by Adi Shankaracharya.
+The present deity in form of a devi was established by Adi Shankara.
 The linga is worshipped as Moola Devi and the representation of devi as a four armed goddess was installed by Adi Shankara.
 Once, Sage Kola Maharishi was performing Tapas here when he was persistently troubled by a demon.
 This Demon had also been praying to Lord Shiva to get powers that would make him invincible and let him do whatever he wanted.
-Knowing the evil mind of this demon, Devi Shakthi made him Mooka (Dumb).
+Knowing the evil mind of this demon, Shakthi made him Mooka (Dumb).
 So, when Lord Shiva appeared before him, he was unable to ask for any boon.
 Enraged by this, the Demon began to harass Kola Maharishi, who was also praying to the Lord.
 Kola Maharishi appealed to the Divine Mother for help.
 So, Devi Shakthi came down and vanquished the Demon, Mookasura.

 Henceforth, in this region, she came to be known as Mookambika.
 Lord Shiva also appeared before the sage.
 Maharishi Kola asked that the Lord with His Consort should remain here forever.
 To grant his wish, a Jyotirlinga appeared, with a Swarnarekha (golden line) in the middle.
 Thus, one half of this Linga stands for the conscious principle as embodied by Shiva, Vishnu and Brahma, while the other stood for the Creative Principle in the form of Parvati, Lakshmi and Saraswathi.